SchlossLab/Sze_Obesity_mBio_2016/submission/Sze_Obesity_PeerJ_2016_Supp.md

-**Figure S1: Boxplots of All Clostridiales OTUs Important for Non-Obese and Obese Classification.** A total of 6/8 studies had at least 1 OTU that was classified to Clostridiales.
-However, overall there was a wide range in direction both between studies and within studies.

-**Figure S2: Boxplots of All Lachnospiraceae OTUs Important for Non-Obese and Obese Classification.** A total of 6/8 studies had at least 1 OTU that was classified to Lachnospiraceae.
-However, overall there was a wide range in direction both between studies and within studies.

-**Figure S3: Boxplots of All Ruminococcaceae OTUs Important for Non-Obese and Obese Classification.** A total of 7/8 studies had at least 1 OTU that was classified to Ruminococcaceae  However, overall there was a wide range in direction both between studies and within studies.

-**Table 2.
-Summary of BLAST alignment of Representative OTU for Clostridiales, Lachnospiraceae, and Ruminococcaceae classification OTUs**

-**Table S3.
-Top Sequence Similarity by Variable Region Based on the Representative OTU for Clostridiales, Lachnospiraceae, and Ruminococcaceae**

-**Figure S4: Funnel Plot of the Shannon Diversity and Bacteroidetes/Firmicutes Ratio Relative Risk.**  **A)** Overall there does not seem to be any bias associated with the studies selected for the Shannon Diversity analysis with studies falling on either side of the predicted value and those with smaller total n falling further away from this. **B)** For the Bacteroidetes/Firmicutes ratio there does not seem to be any associated bias.
+**Figure S1: Funnel Plot of the Shannon Diversity and Bacteroidetes/Firmicutes Ratio Relative Risk.**  **A)** Overall there does not seem to be any bias associated with the studies selected for the Shannon Diversity analysis with studies falling on either side of the predicted value and those with smaller total n falling further away from this. **B)** For the Bacteroidetes/Firmicutes ratio there does not seem to be any associated bias.
 The overall pattern is similar to that observed for the Shannon Diversity analysis.

-**Figure S5.
+**Figure S2.
 Summary of Power and Sample Size Simulations for OTU Richness (S) for Non-obese versus Obese**  P-values listed in the legend represent the outcome of a wilcoxson rank sum test between non-obese and obese for each specific data set.  **A)** The dotted lines represent the actual effect size for each specific study.  **B)** The dotted lines represent the needed n to achieve an 80% power with the actual study effect size.

-**Figure S6.
+**Figure S3.
 Summary of Power and Sample Size Simulations for Evenness (J) for Non-obese versus Obese**  P-values listed in the legend represent the outcome of a wilcoxson rank sum test between non-obese and obese for each specific data set.  **A)** The dotted lines represent the actual effect size for each specific study.  **B)** The dotted lines represent the needed n to achieve an 80% power with the actual study effect size.

-**Figure S7.
+**Figure S4.
 Summary of Power and Sample Size Simulations for Bacteroidetes for Non-obese versus Obese**  P-values listed in the legend represent the outcome of a wilcoxson rank sum test between non-obese and obese for each specific data set.  **A)** The dotted lines represent the actual effect size for each specific study.  **B)** The dotted lines represent the needed n to achieve an 80% power with the actual study effect size.

-**Figure S8.
+**Figure S5.
 Summary of Power and Sample Size Simulations for Firmicutes for Non-obese versus Obese**  P-values listed in the legend represent the outcome of a wilcoxson rank sum test between non-obese and obese for each specific data set.  **A)** The dotted lines represent the actual effect size for each specific study.  **B)** The dotted lines represent the needed n to achieve an 80% power with the actual study effect size.

-**Figure S9.
+**Figure S6.
 Summary of Power and Sample Size Simulations for Relative Risk  for Obesity based on Shannon Diversity**  P-values listed in the legend represent the outcome of a wilcoxson rank sum test between non-obese and obese for each specific data set.  **A)** The dotted lines represent the actual effect size for each specific study.  **B)** The dotted lines represent the needed n to achieve an 80% power with the actual study effect size.

-**Figure S10.
+**Figure S7.
 Summary of Power and Sample Size Simulations for Relative Risk  for Obesity based on B/F Ratio**  P-values listed in the legend represent the outcome of a wilcoxson rank sum test between non-obese and obese for each specific data set.  **A)** The dotted lines represent the actual effect size for each specific study.  **B)** The dotted lines represent the needed n to achieve an 80% power with the actual study effect size.

 *******